somritabanerjee/cme216-spring-2020/index.md

 ## Contents of class

-Highlight of topics to cover
+Highlights of topics to cover

 **Supervised learning and SVM**